Find Grad Schools

 20 Yearly Graduations

 University of Virginia - Main Campus is the 2nd most popular school in the nation for students seeking a doctor's degree in other engineering.
-Roughly 25,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $18,823 per year, while in-state graduate students, on average, pay $19,118 per year.
+The average in-state tuition for full-time undergraduates is $18,059 per year, while in-state graduate students, on average, pay $18,382 per year.
 During the most recent year for which we have data, 20 people received their doctor's degree in other engineering from University of Virginia.
-Of these students, 42% were women and 17% were members of underrepresented racial-ethnic groups.

 16 Yearly Graduations

 The 3rd most popular school in the country for other engineering majors who are seeking their doctor's degree is The University of Tennessee - Knoxville.
 Each year, around 30,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $11,332 per year, while in-state graduate students, on average, pay $11,468 per year.
 During the most recent year for which we have data, 16 people received their doctor's degree in other engineering from UT Knoxville.
-About 17% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+Around 11% of these students were from an underrepresented racial-ethnic group, and 21% were women.

 #4